Rear-End Collision Lawyers in Tampa, Florida

 Back Injuries (Ex.
 Herniated Discs)

 The force of a crash can exert extraordinary pressure on the vertebrae.
 A herniation of a disc in the spine occurs when the outer fiber surrounding the disc ruptures or tears due to trauma.
 The impact of a rear-end collision can result in a herniation injury.
-Serious herniations can result in long-term back pain, numbness, and mobility issues.
+Serious herniation can result in long-term back pain, numbness, and mobility issues.
 Symptoms of a herniation may be delayed due to the adrenaline experienced in a rear-end collision.

 Airbag Burns